 It is commonly believed that the foremost discovery of the ancient Greeks in building technology is the crane.
 Yet, enormous stone structures were known to have been built in Greece at least 150 years before the use of cranes themselves.

-According to the research, published in the Annual of the British School of Athens, cranes first appeared in the late sixth century BC, but their mechanical forerunners were used in buildings including the Temples of Isthmia and Corinth at least 150 years before that, around the middle of the seventh century BC.
+According to research published in the Annual of the British School at Athens, cranes first appeared in the late sixth century BC, but their mechanical forerunners were used in buildings including the Temples of Isthmia and Corinth at least 150 years before that at around the middle of the seventh century BC.

-The researchers say that ancient Greeks were likely to have first used ramps made from earth or mudbrick to lift the heavy stone blocks used in major construction.
-The lifting devices are thought to have been similar to the ones used by ancient Egyptians and Assyrians centuries before.
+The researchers say that ancient Greeks were likely to have first used ramps made of earth or mudbrick to lift the heavy stone blocks used in major construction.
+The lifting devices are thought to have been similar to the ones used by ancient Egyptians and Assyrians centuries earlier.